Lisa Robertson (writer)

 Lisa Robertson (born July 22, 1961) is a Canadian poet, essayist and translator.
 She lives in France.

 Life and work

-Born in Toronto, Ontario, Robertson moved to British Columbia in 1979, first living on Saltspring Island, then in Vancouver, where she began to publish and work collectively in a community of poets and artists.
-During the 90s, she was a member of The Kootenay School of Writing, which was a writer-run collective, and Artspeak Gallery.
-From 1988 to 1994 she ran Proprioception Books, a bookstore in downtown Vancouver specializing in poetry, theory and criticism, where she also hosted readings.
+Born in Toronto, Ontario, Robertson moved to British Columbia in 1979, first living on Saltspring Island, then in Vancouver, where studied English literature and art history as a mature student at Simon Fraser University (1984–1988) before leaving the university without a degree to become an independent bookseller (1988–1994).
+She owned Proprioception Books, a bookstore in downtown Vancouver specializing in poetry, theory and criticism, where she also hosted readings.
+During the 90s, she was also a member of The Kootenay School of Writing, which was a writer-run collective, and Artspeak Gallery.
+She began to publish and work collectively in this community of poets and artists.
 Her first book was a chapbook, The Apothecary, published by Tsunami Editions in 1991.
 Since then she has published nine books of poetry, three books of essays, and a novel.